Plays In Progress FAQ

 How will my play be workshopped?

-Why is it recommended that I reside in the Denver area?
+Do I need to reside in the Denver area?

-One of the hopes of the festival is to select one of the Finalist plays written by a female playwright and fully produce it in 2019.
-This involves developing a relationship with the playwright throughout rehearsal and time for potential re-writes based on the discoveries made in process.
-It is important for the playwright to commit to attending as many rehearsals as possible, as well as at least one weekend of performances to hear audience feedback to further the development of the play.
-However, please know that we utilize Skype for our out of town playwrights as much as possible to include them at minimal cost with regards to travel/housing.
-If a playwright lives outside the Denver area, she may still submit, but must plan to travel to rehearsals and performance at all required times at her own expense.
+It is important for the playwright to commit to attending as many rehearsals as possible, as well as the weekend of performance to hear audience feedback to further the development of the play.
+We also utilize Skype for our out-of-town playwrights as much as possible to include them at minimal cost with regards to travel/housing.
+If a playwright lives outside the Denver area, she should still submit, but should plan to travel to rehearsals and performances at her own expense.

 If I am selected, will I receive compensation?

-What is the time frame of the Workshop Presentations?
+What is the time frame of the PIP Series?

-Script submissions are accepted from March 3rd until midnight on April 15th, 2018 unless closed early due to overwhelming response.
-Three or four Finalists will be notified by September, directors and dramaturgs will be selected in October, casting will be in November-December, and rehearsals will begin in February.
-The Festival runs approximately March-April 2019.
-Specific performance times will be scheduled as the Festival gets closer.
+Script submissions are accepted from March 1st until midnight on April 15th, 2019 unless closed early due to overwhelming response.
+Three to six finalists will be notified by September, 2019.
+Directors and dramaturgs will be selected in October, casting will be in November-December, and rehearsals will begin in February, 2020.
+The PIP Series runs approximately March-April 2020.
+Specific performance times will be scheduled as the PIP Series gets closer.

 Why was my submission rejected?